andrerfcsantos/go-plausible/README.md

 ## Bugs and Feedback

-If you encounter any bugs or you have any comment or suggestion, please post them in the [Issues section](github.com/andrerfcsantos/go-plausible/issues) of this repository.
+If you encounter any bugs or have any comment or suggestion, please post them in the [Issues section](https://github.com/andrerfcsantos/go-plausible/issues) of this repository.

 ## Contributing

 All contributions are welcome!

-Feel free to open PR's or post suggestions on the [Issues section](github.com/andrerfcsantos/go-plausible/issues).
+Feel free to open PR's or post suggestions on the [Issues section](https://github.com/andrerfcsantos/go-plausible/issues).

 ## License

-This project uses the [MIT License](https://github.com/andrerfcsantos/exercism/blob/main/LICENSE)
+This project uses the [MIT License](https://github.com/andrerfcsantos/go-plausible/blob/main/LICENSE)